Order by disorder up to arbitrarily high temperature: Contours

 \section{Contours}

-To analyse fluctuations around the reference configurations $\eta^1, \eta^2$, we set up a Pirogov--Sinai contour formalism on a macro-lattice of $2 \times \cdots \times 2$ micro-blocks.
-On this macro-lattice the two reference configurations become constant, and the standard contour machinery for systems with finitely many translation-invariant ground states applies.
+To analyse fluctuations around the reference configurations $\omega^1, \omega^2$, we set up a Pirogov--Sinai contour formalism on a lattice consisting of the blocks defined in \eqref{eq: blocks}.
+On this block-lattice the two reference configurations become constant, and the standard contour machinery for systems with finitely many translation-invariant ground states applies.